Crowle railway station

-Crowle railway station serves the town of Crowle in North Lincolnshire, England.
+Crowle railway station serves the market town of Crowle in North Lincolnshire, England.
 Most services are provided by Northern Trains, who operate the station.
 Occasional services by TransPennine Express also call at this station.

 The station has very limited facilities.
 There is a shelter on each platform, but no other permanent buildings.
 A public telephone is provided on platform 1 along with timetable posters to offer train running information.
 Platform 2 is accessible only by a barrow crossing at the west end of the station, but step-free access is available from the main entrance onto platform 1.
 The disused signal box has now been knocked down and levelled off.

 Service

-Before the COVID-19 pandemic, Northern Trains ran an hourly service Monday-Saturday in both direction calling here between Doncaster and Scunthorpe.
+Before the COVID-19 pandemic, Northern Trains ran an hourly service Monday-Saturday in both directions calling here between Doncaster and Scunthorpe.
 With no service on a Sunday.

-Currently, that has been reduced to a every 2 hours, again with no services on a Sunday.
+Currently (summer 2025), this has been reduced to every 2 hours, again with no Sunday service.
+One TransPennine Express service between Cleethorpes and Liverpool Lime Street in each direction also stops here, early morning westbound and late evening eastbound.

-In February 2013 the line northeast of Hatfield and Stainforth station towards Thorne was blocked by the Hatfield Colliery landslip, with all services over the section halted.
+In February 2013, the line northeast of Hatfield and Stainforth station towards Thorne was blocked by the Hatfield Colliery landslip, with all services over the section halted.
 The line reopened in July 2013.